Chapter 2: Safety and Traffic, Section 2: Traffic

 The cross slope must be no greater than 1:50 (2 percent) and the running slope no greater than 1:20 (5 percent).

 Signs and other devices mounted lower than 7 feet above the temporary pedestrian pathway should not project more than 4 inches into accessible pedestrian facilities.
-Refer to Part 6, Section 6D.02, “Accessibility Considerations,” of the California MUTCD.
+Refer to Part 6, Chapter 6D, "Pedestrian and Worker Safety," of the California MUTCD.

 Place a barrier across the full width of a closed sidewalk.
-A person with a visual disability traveling with the aid of a long cane should be able to detect it.
+A person with a visual disability traveling with the aid of a long cane must be able to detect it.

 Unless the contractor can provide a reasonably safe route that does not involve crossing the roadway, use appropriate advance signing to direct pedestrians to cross to the opposite side of the roadway.
 In urban and suburban areas with high vehicular traffic volumes, place the signs at intersections.
 Midblock worksites should not cause pedestrians to skirt the worksite or make a midblock crossing.
 Refer to Part 6, Section 6H, “Typical Applications,” and figures 6H-28 and 6H-29 of the California MUTCD.